-Seeking Compensation for Recreational Boating Injuries
+Seeking Justice For Recreational Boating Injuries

 When safety precautions aren’t taken and someone has been hurt on the water, the big question becomes “who is going to take responsibility for the costs?”
 The good news is that liability insurance is available to boaters, which means that the insurer will bear the financial burden when someone has been hurt, killed, or suffered damaged property.
 This kind of insurance isn’t too different than insurance on an automobile.

 Unfortunately, unlike automobile insurance, boat insurance is not mandatory—meaning there may be no coverage at all.
 Some plans also have restrictive limits on medical costs, as well as plenty of other restrictions that all work to prevent the insurer from having to pay out on a claim without a fight.
 But there are no excuses: when a boater is careless or negligent in his or her duty to operate a vessel safely and someone is hurt or killed, that person and his or her insurance company need to be held responsible.